Blog post

 For plugins distributed outside the Marketplace, all bets are off, and we have seen cases where seemingly innocuous non-Marketplace plugins broke built-in functionality.
 So you should be more cautious with non-Marketplace plugins, and especially cautious when plugin installation requires anything outside the normal installation steps, i.e.: drop the plugin in the right directory, remove any old versions, and restart your server.
 Plugins already have access to a powerful, full-featured API, so anything that requires extra installation steps (generally to grab even more access) is suspect by default.

 We made changes in the 8.9 LTS to limit plugins' ability to commandeer access to functionality they shouldn't have.
 But if you choose to sidestep the guardrails by following unusual installation instructions then you should be very aware that you may be giving more access to your system resources than you intended.
 The community branch plugin is an example of this.
-Its installation instructions have you change how the SonarQube JVM is configured.
-You end up overriding all the limitations SonarQube has placed on plugins to give the plugin access to everything SonarQube has access to.
+Its installation instructions have you change how the SonarQube Server JVM is configured.
+You end up overriding all the limitations SonarQube Server has placed on plugins to give the plugin access to everything SonarQube Server has access to.

 Another thing to be aware of (beware of?) is plugins that elevate user privileges, such as BiteGarden's Universal Plugin Manager.
 In essence, it gives file system access to users who didn't have it before the plugin manager was installed.